macmillan333/yaac_unity/README.md

 ---

-Built on Unity 2019.2.1f1.

-Many assets in this project, including models and textures, are custom-made.
+## To play

+If you are using Windows 64-bit, download and unzip Yaac.zip, then run "Yet Another Asteroid Clone.exe".
+If you are using other OSes, you have to build a binary yourself.

+All UI and game logic is designed for a screen resolution of 1920x1080@60Hz.
+You are encouraged to set your screen to the same resolution before starting the game.

+---

+## To build

+Install Unity 2019.2.1f1, clone this repo, then open the directory from Unity.
+Hopefully there shouldn't be any warnings or errors.
+In Unity, click "File-->Build Settings" to build.

+This project should work on all desktop OSes, but I have only tested it on Windows 10 64-bit.

+---

+## Attributions

 The following assets are acquired from external resources, or are based on them:

 |Asset|Origin|Author|License|Modification (if any)|
 |--|--|--|--|--|